chikakoo/Turok-2-AP-World/worlds/turok2/docs/setup_en.md

 First, you need a room to connect to.
 For this, you or someone you know has to generate a game.
 Check the [Archipelago Setup Guide](/tutorial/Archipelago/setup_en#generating-a-game) for how to do this.

 You also need to have [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases/latest) installed and the [The Turok 2 apworld](https://github.com/chikakoo/Turok-2-Randomizer/releases) installed into Archipelago.
+You can do this by double clicking the apworld, or putting it in your "custom_worlds" folder.

 ## Installing the mod